TL; DR: The Scrum Master Theses

-- The metrics most suitable to agile reflect either a team’s progress in becoming agile or the organization’s progress in becoming a learning organization.
+- The metrics most suitable reflect either a team’s progress in becoming agile or the organization’s progress in becoming a learning organization.

-- Both qualitative and quantitative metrics are used:
+- Both qualitative and quantitative metrics may be used for Scrum:

 - Quantitative metrics provide more insight than qualitative metrics when applied to the organization.

-- Any metric used for agile must be tailored to the organization.
+- Any agile metric used must be tailored to the organization.

-- The metrics that the scrum master should be tracking are only those that apply to the scrum team.
+- The metrics that Scrum Masters should track are only those that apply to the Scrum Team as a whole.
 Metrics that measure the individual should be ignored.

 - A metric’s context should always be recorded to avoid misinterpretation.